WorkingClassKid/Hammertime/README.md

 ## Special Request

-For special requests, please open a request on our page as a new issue.
+For special requests, you can use the Discussions page.

 ## Known issues
 - The character sits next to certain chairs after building them.